Top 5 signs your child may benefit from Speech and Language Therapy

 4. Late or Absent Babbling

-Babbling is an important early step in language development.
-If your baby isn't babbling or cooing by around 6–9 months, it could signal a delay in speech and communication development.
-A Speech Therapist can help assess and support your baby’s early communication.
+Babbling is an important early milestone.
+If your baby isn’t cooing or babbling by around 6–9 months, it could be a sign of delayed early communication development.

 5. Not Following Simple Instructions

-If your child finds it difficult to follow basic instructions like “get your shoes” or “sit down,” they may be experiencing receptive language difficulties (understanding spoken language).
-A Speech and Language Therapist can support both listening and comprehension skills.
+If your child finds it difficult to follow instructions such as “get your shoes” or “sit down,” they may be experiencing receptive language difficulties — challenges understanding spoken language.

 Why Early Support Matters

-Seeking help early from a qualified Speech and Language Therapist can support your child’s communication, boost confidence, and prevent further challenges in social or academic settings.
+Getting support early from a qualified Speech and Language Therapist can help your child:

 Speech Therapy for children London Emma O'Dwyer